 Tequin Teqpaq Side Effects

-Note: This page contains side effects data for the generic drug gatifloxacin.
-It is possible that some of the dosage forms included below may not apply to the brand name Tequin Teqpaq.
+Note: This document contains side effect information about gatifloxacin.
+Some dosage forms listed on this page may not apply to the brand name Tequin Teqpaq.

 Gatifloxacin (the active ingredient contained in Tequin Teqpaq) has been generally well tolerated with most adverse events reported as mild to moderate.
 Gatifloxacin was discontinued due to adverse reactions in 2.7% of over 5,000 treated patients.[Ref]